CyberSyntax/org-queue/README.md

 ### Key Commands and Shortcuts

-1.  **Scheduling and Priority Assignment**
+1.  **Global Prefix Key**

-    -   **Shortcut**: `C-RET`
+    -   **Shortcut**: `C-;`
-    -   **Description**: Assigns both a schedule and a priority to a new heading within the default range of three months.
+    -   **Description**: All org-queue commands are accessible via the global prefix key `C-;` followed by the specific command key.

-    1. Task Scheduling and Prioritization
+2.  **Scheduling and Priority Assignment**

-        When you create a new task using `C-RET`, the task is both scheduled to occur randomly within the next three months and assigned a priority.
-Upon invocation, the command prompts the user to select a priority group (0–9).
-Each group corresponds to a specific numerical range for priorities, allowing the user to define the range for the task's priority.
+    -   **Shortcut**: `C-; s`

-        Once the user selects the priority group, `org-queue` randomly assigns a numeric priority within that group.
-Simultaneously, the task is scheduled to occur randomly within the next three months.
+    -   **Description**: Assigns both a schedule and a priority to a heading within the default range of three months.
+Priority is set automatically using the heuristic system after scheduling.

-2.  **Interactive Task Scheduling with Mathematical Distribution**
+3.  **Interactive Task Scheduling with Mathematical Distribution**

-    -   **Shortcut**: `s`
+    -   **Shortcut**: `C-; s`
     -   **Description**: Prompts you to specify an upper limit in months for scheduling the current task.
 The task is then scheduled within the range of **1 day** to the specified upper limit, using a mathematical model that biases the scheduling towards later dates in the range.

-        When you use this command (`<escape> s`), `org-queue`:
+        When you use this command, `org-queue`:

-        -   **Prompts for Scheduling**: Asks for the maximum number of months you consider acceptable for postponing the task.
+        -   **Prompts for Scheduling**: Asks for the maximum number of months you consider acceptable for scheduling the task.
 It then schedules the task within **1 day** to the specified time frame, following a mathematically elegant distribution that naturally favors later scheduling dates within the range.
-        -   **Prompts for Priority**: Immediately after scheduling, it prompts you to select a priority range (0–9), allowing you to assign a priority to the task interactively.
+        -   **Automatically Sets Priority**: After scheduling, automatically ensures the task has a priority set using the heuristic system.

     1. How It Works: